toddcf/pielcanela2/README.md

 ### Hero

 1. Remove white space at top of screen.
+2. Fit "Piel Canela Massage Therapy" on one line, and check mobile responsiveness.

 ### Nav

 - Collapsed icon should always be on the right.
-- When expanded (xl and larger), all nav-items must not take up entire width.
+- When expanded (xl and larger), all nav-items must not take up entire width, and should not take up multiple lines of text.

 ### All